zenml-io/zenml/docs/book/getting-started/examples.md

 ---
-description: Get started with code examples.
+description: Resources to learn how to use ZenML practically.
 ---

-# ZenML In Code: See examples of how ZenML is used
+# ZenML In Code

-This documents a series of resources to learn how to use ZenML practically.

 ## ZenML Examples: See how all the integrations work